-- 26 Before the building is occupied, or by such later date as approved in writing by the Responsible Authority, the area set aside on the endorsed plans for the loading bay, access lanes, driveways and associated works must be: - (a) constructed and available for use in accordance with the endorsed plans; - (b) formed to such levels and drained so that they can be used in accordance with the endorsed plans; - (c) treated with an all-weather seal or some other durable surface; and - (d) line-marked or provided with some adequate means of showing the loading bay; to the satisfaction of the Responsible Authority. - 27 Deleted. - 28 Deleted.
+- 26 Before the building is occupied, or by such later date as approved in writing by the Responsible Authority, the area set aside on the endorsed plans for the loading bay, access lanes, driveways and associated works must be: - (a) constructed and available for use in accordance with the endorsed plans; - (b) formed to such levels and drained so that they can be used in accordance with the endorsed plans; - (c) treated with an all-weather seal or some other durable surface; and - (d) line-marked or provided with some adequate means of showing the loading bay;

+27 Deleted.

+28 Deleted.